wearelighthouse/devDependencies/README.md

 └── svg/
 ```

-For the most part the structure of the `dist` folder will mimic the assets folder except everything is compiled!
-The `dist` folder is also where you will reference all of your assets from **not** the `assets` folder.
+For the most part the structure of the `dist` folder will mimic the assets folder - except that everything is compiled!
+The `dist` folder is also where you will reference all of your assets from (**not** the `assets` folder).

 **N.B.** The `dist` folder should always be listed in your projects `.gitignore`.

 ## 2. `npm`

 [`npm`](https://www.npmjs.com/) is the package manager for JavaScript and pretty much any frontend `devDependencies` we need.
-We us it to install and manage all of our projects frontend `devDependencies`.
+We use it to install and manage all of our projects' frontend `devDependencies`.

 You can easily install `npm` using [Homebrew](http://brew.sh/), which you should all get, with the following command: